Favour Aniekan

 Favour Aniekan (born 10 April 1994) is a Nigerian footballer who plays as a midfielder for RG Ticino.

 Career

-Before the 2014 season, Aniekan was sent on loan to Dainava in Lithuania from the youth academy of Milan, one of Italy's most successful clubs.
+Before the 2014 season, Aniekan was sent on loan to Dainava in Lithuania from the youth academy of AC Milan, one of Italy's most successful clubs.

 In 2015, he was sent on loan to Krka in the Slovenian top flight.

 In 2017, he signed for Slovenian second division side Brda, before joining RG Ticino in the Italian fifth division.